Configure Environment Variables

 Security

 Never commit credential values to source control.
-On GCP, all three secrets (SYSTEM_DATABASE_URL, CREDENTIAL_ENCRYPTION_KEY, JWT_SECRET_KEY) are stored in Secret Manager and mounted into Cloud Run at deploy time — they never appear in the service YAML.
+In Community installs, keep .env with your installation backup, but outside git.
+Keep downloaded license.json files somewhere secure as records, but the active uploaded licence lives in the platform database.
+On GCP, secrets (SYSTEM_DATABASE_URL, CREDENTIAL_ENCRYPTION_KEY, JWT_SECRET_KEY, and other secret values) are stored in Secret Manager and mounted into Cloud Run at deploy time — they never appear in the service YAML.
 For key rotation, see CREDENTIAL_ENCRYPTION_KEY_PREVIOUS in the Configuration Reference.